Fine Wine Investment

 - As mentioned earlier, provenance is of paramount importance.
 With record prices and new markets there is an increased risk of receiving fake wines and poor condition stock that has been roaming around the world passing through many hands.
 Here at L’Assemblage we are particularly carefully when we source our wines.

-Other financial institutions and traditional independent financial advisors (IFAs) may try to dissuade investors from fine wine investment by exaggerating the high risk factor, lack of regulation and the fact that you cannot put fine wine into a SIPP.
+Other financial institutions and traditional independent financial advisors (IFAs) may try to dissuade investors from fine wine investment by exaggerating the high risk factor, lack of regulation and the fact that you cannot put fine wine easily into a SIPP.

 In actual fact, fine wine is a safer harbour than many investments and, as it is enhanced by a favourable tax treatment of profits, deserves inclusion in an investor’s portfolio.

 How do I get started ?

 At L’Assemblage we can offer you expert advice from our knowledgeable, highly trained team acquired over 25 years of trading in this most exciting era of fine wine investment.
 Combined with the services of our affiliates, we can offer competitive buy and sell prices and a bespoke service.